devbisme/Coulda-Been-a-Tweet/README.md

 # Consistency

-They say the most importatn thing in any endeavor is *consistency*.
+They say the most important thing in any endeavor is *consistency*.
 This is where I'll try to write something *every day*.
 It won't be much, probably just a link or two to something I've read.
 All the entries will be chronological, with the newest at the top.

 ------------------------------------------
 ### Feb 5, 2023